ton-connect/wallets-list/README.md

 ## For Wallet Developers

-Want to integrate TON Connect into your wallet?

-> **[WalletKit](https://docs.ton.org/ecosystem/ton-connect/walletkit/overview)** — recommended SDK that handles connection flows, signing, and session management out of the box.

-Or implement the [TON Connect protocol](https://github.com/ton-blockchain/ton-connect) directly if you need full control.
+[WalletKit](https://docs.ton.org/ecosystem/ton-connect/walletkit/overview) is the easiest way to integrate TON and TON Connect — it handles connection flows, signing, and session management for you.
+Or for full control, implement the [TON Connect protocol](https://github.com/ton-blockchain/ton-connect) directly.

 ### How to Add Your Wallet